zatkh/linux/Documentation/process/submitting-patches.rst

 The canonical patch message body contains the following:

-  - A ``from`` line specifying the patch author, followed by an empty line (only needed if the person sending the patch is not the author).
+  - A ``from`` line specifying the patch author (only needed if the person sending the patch is not the author).

+  - An empty line.

   - The body of the explanation, line wrapped at 75 columns, which will be copied to the permanent changelog to describe this patch.

-  - An empty line.

   - The ``Signed-off-by:`` lines, described above, which will also go in the changelog.